FRIDEN STW 10

 Friden STW 10

 The Friden calculators were very popular professional calculators in the US in the 1940's and 1950's.
 They were impressively large and fast, and built like tanks.
 The early ones like the 1941 Friden H8 (see video below) featured only additions and subtraction and were manually actuated.
 You would do multiplication and division in several addtion or substraction steps, following a simple algorithm.
-The later ones, like my 1956 STW 10, were electrically driven and feature multiplication and division.
-The last mechanical model, the SRW 10, even had a square root function!
+The later ones, like my 1956 STW 10, were electrically driven and featured multiplication and division.
+The last mechanical model, the SRW 10, had a square root function!
 Finally, in 1962, Friden introduced one of the earliest transistorized electronic calculators, the EC-130, and then in 1964 the EC-132 which added a square root function.

 The Friden company was founded in 1934 during the great depression by Swedish immigrant Carl Friden, and operated near San Francisco in San Leandro, California.
 It became the city's largest employer.
 Unfortunately, after a long successful and inventive stretch under its visionary founder, it all went downhill fast when it was purchased in 1965 by the German company Singer, which was unable to capitalize on Friden's early lead in electronic calculators.

 I bought my Friden STW 10 on eBay and it arrived intact (a rare thing for such heavy items packed from eBay).
 Although it was in good shape cosmetically, it was in horrible shape mechanically.
-The restoration was very arduous, in part because I lacked documentation, and in other part because my machine was frozen solid, necessitating finding the faults one by one and unlocking things manually using a combination of cunning and forceful persuasion (read: hammer and pliers).
+The restoration was very arduous: most of my machine was frozen solid, necessitating finding the faults one by one and unlocking things manually using a combination of cunning and forceful persuasion (read: hammer and pliers).
 Then some adjustments were completely off.
 But I revived it bit by bit progressively.
 See several videos below.
 That I did not have documentation did not help either, but I have still found some, scanned it and also made it available below.